ThomasBizzell/BULB-docs/docs/BULB Explained/User FAQ.md

 slug: /user-faq
 ---

-### Where are my BULB tokens?
+### Where are my BULB Tokens?

 BULB will allow you to connect your SPL wallet directly to the platform.
-Thus, all your BULB tokens will be stored in the SPL wallet of your choice.
+Thus, all your BULB Tokens will be stored in the SPL wallet of your choice.
 A popular SPL wallet is [Phantom](https://phantom.app/), which offers a wallet and browser extension with a streamlined, user friendly interface.
 BULB highly suggests Phantom for new users and those that want a simple and straightforward wallet experience.